abduh3131/COOPtinder/careerswipe-app/README.md

 ## Quick Start

-On Windows 11 you can simply run `../start.bat` from the repository root.
-If Node.js isn't installed the script will request admin rights to install it via **winget**, then install dependencies, prompt for your OpenRouter API key, and launch the dev server.
+On Windows 11 you can simply run `../start.bat` from the repository root. **Right‑click and choose "Run as Administrator"** so the script can install Node.js via **winget** if needed.
+It then installs dependencies, prompts for your OpenRouter API key, and launches the dev server.
 After a short delay it opens `http://localhost:3000` in your browser and you can "Install" the site to run it like a native app.
 If `localhost` isn't available, run `../start-static.bat` instead.
 This builds static files and opens `out/index.html` directly so no server is needed.
 If you want to test on a phone, connect both devices to the same network and visit `http://<your-pc-ip>:3000` from the mobile browser when using the dev server.
 Use the browser's "Add to Home screen" or "Install" option to save CareerSwipe as a standalone app.